CE Sabadell FC: Name evolution

+History

 In 1901, Joan Saus and a group of youngsters from the Sabadell Catalan Centre founded Centre d'Esports Sabadell, which became fully legalized on 5 June 1906.
-The club's first games were held in a grass field at Prat de Sant Oleguer but, on 3 June of that year, a stadium in the Creu Alta District was inaugurated, in a game against "Team X" from Barcelona, later known as RCD Espanyol; in 1912, in the same site, the first game under floodlights was played in the country.
+The club's first games were held in a grass field at Prat de Sant Oleguer but, on 3 June of that year, a stadium in the Creu Alta District was inaugurated, in a game against "Team X" from Barcelona, later known as RCD Espanyol.
+On 6 August 1912, the first game under floodlights in Spain was played in the same venue against Universitari, a club also from Barcelona.

 In 1933–34, the club won its first major trophy, the Catalan Football Championship, which allowed the winner to participate in the Copa del Presidente de la República.
 During the former tournament, it won 15 games and drew once, reaching the latter's final in the following season, losing 0–3 to Sevilla FC at the Chamartín Stadium.

 Sabadell first competed in La Liga in the 1943–44 season, finishing ninth.
 It improved to fifth in 1946–47, ranking in front of Real Madrid and only four points behind champions Valencia CF, just one season after returning from Segunda División.

 In 1968–69, Sabadell, guided by manager Pasieguito, finished a best-ever fourth as the top flight already consisted of 16 clubs.
-Subsequently, it competed in the Inter-Cities Fairs Cup, losing to Club Brugge K.V. of Belgium in the first round (3–5 on aggregate); in 1972, a seven-year ran in the top division came to an end, as the Arlequinats were relegated after finishing dead last.
+José Luis Garzón was the top scorer of the team with 9 goals.
+Subsequently, it competed in the Inter-Cities Fairs Cup, losing to Club Brugge K.V. of Belgium in the first round (3–5 on aggregate).
+Sabadell won 2–0 at home in the first leg, with Pedro Zaballa scoring the first-ever goal of the club in a European competition and Cristo adding the second in the last minutes of the game.
+A 5–1 defeat in Brugge, with Josep Palau scoring the away goal, ended the dream.
+In 1972, a seven-year ran in the top division came to an end, as the Arlequinats were relegated after finishing dead last.

-CE Sabadell became a public limited sports company in 1991, being relegated to Segunda División B two years later, and immediately to Tercera División following severe economic problems.
-The club spent the following seventeen years in the third level (with the exception of 2006–07 in the fourth).